shokiami/GeoKnowr/README.md

 Future potential
 ---------------------------------------------------

 We are very pleased with the results that we have seen, and yet there is still improvements that can be made.
 For starters, we only have 32,000 street view data points, which compared to the size of the earth is pretty small (though it still performed well despite that).
 An easy way to get better performance without too much effort is just to scrape more data.
 If we have a lot more data, not only will the network naturally perform better after training, but we would be able to increase the number of calssifications, allowing finer grained guessing.
+Alternitively, with enough data regression becomes more viable, as it will learning more specific locations rather than attempting to median guess.